-Apart from fan-ventilated shields, the helical MeteoShield Professional has the lowest time constant (shortest response time) of any professional solar radiation shield to date.
+Apart from fan-ventilated shields, the helical MeteoShield Professional from BARANI DESIGN Technologies has the lowest time constant (shortest response time) of any professional solar radiation shield to date.
 Why the shield response time important to atmospheric air temperature measurement and whether it dominates air temperature error will be shown in the calculations below.

 The advantage of naturally ventilated solar radiation shields over their fan-ventilated counterparts is the fact that they don’t suck in airborne water droplets and dirt onto the internal temperature and humidity sensors.
 Fan-aspirated shields in humid, wet and rainy conditions tend to saturate sensors with water to produce unrealistically low air temperature readings during times of morning dew, fog, drizzle, rain and snow.
 This is due to cooling effects from evaporation.

 During short-term temperature increases, the opposite effect of humid air condensing on metal temperature probes can beneficially temporarily reduce their response time due to heating from water condensation onto the metal surface.
 Unfortunately, as soon as the probe temperature nears equilibrium with air temperature, the evaporative cooling will reverse this effect in a dramatic fashion to produce large negative temperature measurement errors.